 - Brad Miller, Wallet team, ECC

 All project updates are listed below.
-If you would like to attend the call on Tuesday, please register using this form.
+If you would like to attend the call on Tuesday, please register here.
 You can also use that form to sign up to give a project update for next month.

 - Description: Fully anonymous and untraceable news platform based on the Zcash blockchain.